 You may also see a deviation change when switching to L+R or L−R. In my ST-1000A the deviation rose in these modes.
 Adding 62kΩ across R113 equalized the levels.
 The pads for this 10kΩ resistor coincide with the lower line of the yellow rectangles.
 Its value is 8.2kΩ on the M3 schematic.

-To help set the pilot injection level, the TEST pushbutton increases the meter sensitivity by a factor of ten.
+To better measure pilot injection, the TEST pushbutton kills the modulation and increases meter sensitivity by a factor of ten.
 To check the times-ten accuracy, apply an external 19 kHz in mono, adjust the input level until the meter reads exactly 100%, and then measure the AC voltage at the COMP jack.
-Remove the 19 kHz, switch to stereo, press TEST, and adjust the pilot level until the meter again reads 100%.
-Remeasure the composite signal level, which should be 10% of the previous reading.
+Remove the 19 kHz, switch to stereo, press TEST, and adjust the pilot level until the composite voltage is exactly 10% of the previous reading.
+The meter should read 100%.
 Adjust the value of R142, a factory selected part, to correct any error.
 The green rectangle in the righthand image above outlines the pads for R142.

 If your ST-1000A has option M2, which adds a switch to select an internal oscillator frequency of 400 or 1000 Hz, you'll find that the SCA frequency varies with the switch setting.
 This stray-capacitance effect is not mentioned in the ST-1000A manual.
 Pick one switch position as standard and adjust C44A for an SCA frequency of 67 kHz.
-The switch's effect on the 10-kHz dual sweep frequency is negligible.
+The switch has a negligible effect on the 10 kHz dual sweep frequency.

 Option M1 provides a wideband auxiliary input on the rear panel that bypasses the stereo modulator and lowpass filter.
-It's mainly intended for injecting SCA signals at frequencies other than 67 kHz.
-I use the aux input to precisely check a tuner's deemphasis accuracy.
-This eliminates any frequency response error due to the stereo modulator's lowpass filter.
-The aux input also is the place to connect a composite stereo generator to test stereo separation at high frequencies.
-(Separation for the internal stereo generator is specified above 1 kHz only for option M3, although it still seems quite good at high frequencies without the option.)
+It's mainly intended for injecting SCA signals at frequencies other than 67 kHz, but it has many other uses.
+I use it to precisely check a tuner's deemphasis accuracy, avoiding any frequency response error due to the lowpass filter.
+I apply signals near 114 and 190 kHz to test susceptibility to HD Radio self-noise.
+You can connect a composite stereo generator to test stereo separation at high frequencies.
+(Separation for the internal stereo generator is specified above 1 kHz only with option M3 installed.)

-The RF LEVEL dial on some ST-1000As has a second scale calibrated in dBf.
+Later ST-1000As have an RF LEVEL dial with a second scale calibrated in dBf.
 This scale was originally intended for use with the Model 100 50:300Ω matching transformer, which has a 1:1 voltage transfer ratio (7.8 dB loss).
-If you loosen the two set screws you can rotate the knob and dBf scale with respect to the µV scale, which is fixed on the shaft.
+If you loosen the two set screws on the knob, you can rotate it and the dBf scale with respect to the µV scale, which is fixed on the shaft.
 This lets you recalibrate the dBf scale for any amount of external loss.
-For no loss, 73 dBf should line up with 1 mV.
+For no loss, 73 dBf should line up with 1k µV.
 If you alter this alignment to account for the loss of your 50:75Ω matching network and test cable, the dBf scale will indicate the power delivered at the end of the cable.

 Peter Livengood unpotted a Model 100 50:300Ω matching transformer.
-Inside he found a small ferrite transformer with resistors as shown above.
-Assuming a 1:2 turns ratio and no additional losses, the voltage transfer ratio is 1:1.11 (the spec is 1:1 ±10%).
+Inside he found a small ferrite transformer and resistors as shown above.
+Assuming a 1:2 turns ratio and no additional losses, the voltage transfer ratio is 1:1.11 (spec is 1:1 ±10%).
 A 50Ω source impedance becomes 364Ω at the output.
-A 300Ω load trasforms to 51Ω at the input.
-I measured the input return loss as 24–26 dB across the FM band.
+A 300Ω load transforms to 51Ω at the input.
+It yielded an input return loss of 24–26 dB across the FM band.

 A schematic is here and part locations are here.
 A schematic for option M2 is here and part locations are here.